 Training information for aspiring and existing disability sector workers

 The National Disability Insurance Scheme (NDIS) is transforming the way disability services are funded and delivered across Australia.
 It will vastly increase the number of people receiving these services, and create new jobs and opportunities for service providers and the broader community.

 The NDIS is underpinned by specific values and principles that will revolutionise the way disability support services are offered — giving participants choice and control over what, how, when and where their support is provided.

 In Queensland, the scheme will roll-out from July 2016 to 2019, with early launch site activity in North Queensland from early 2016.
 Once fully implemented, it is expected to expand the state’s workforce by approximately 13,000 additional jobs.

 See below for more information about training for working with people with disability.

-Training provider fact sheet - Disability sector reform: What the NDIS means for training providers (PDF, 198KB or DOCX, 740KB)
+Training provider fact sheet - Disability sector reform: What the NDIS means for training providers (PDF, 297KB or DOCX, 162KB)

-Learner and disability worker fact sheet - Disability sector careers: Training for working in the NDIS new world (PDF, 194KB or DOCX, 741KB)
+Disability careers fact sheet - Disability sector careers: Training for working in the NDIS new world (PDF, 265KB or DOCX, 163KB)

-Disability service provider fact sheet - Disability sector training: Supporting skilled local workforces (PDF, 193KB or DOCX, 734KB)
+Disability service provider fact sheet - Disability sector training: Supporting skilled local workforces (PDF, 280KB or DOCX, 158KB)

 Work in the disability sector